oboyanivskyy/CIS106-Oleg-Boyanivskyy/README.md

 For Assignment 12, we are now learning and applying our knowledge for dynamic arrays.
 After struggling a bit last week with getting the hang of arrays, it was easier to come back to them this week.
 I still was confused on certain parts, but the logic behind it is starting to make more sense as to how I should setup my programs.
 The issues arise when it comes to using my overall previous knowledge and it sometimes not working with the arrays since it is a list, and not an integer or string.
 The textbook examples help out when I need a reference to look at, or my previous activities.
 Overall, I have definitely improved a good amount since last week with Arrays.

 ## Assignment 13

+For Assignment 13, we have moved on to learn more about Strings.
+This chapter felt similiar to what we learned in Arrays except that we can do different tasks and edit a string differently than you can with an Array.
+At first when I started to do the activities, I wasn't sure how I was supposed to get rid of spaces for a single string, but because of the commands already allowed in Python, it turned out being pretty simple.
+I think it was good to learn about this after learning Arrays, as the logic from Arrays helps understand Strings in the same way.
+Overall, this chapter definitely expanded my knowledge on Strings and how I can use them properly.

+## Assignment 14